KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

 \subsection{Control system}

-The control system uses an ESP32 in the Main Hub to drive the servomotors and acquire sensor data.
-AS5600 encoders provide analog PWM outputs that are read through voltage dividers, while servomotor potentiometer signals are buffered with voltage followers to ensure stable readings.
-Sensing and control electronics are powered via USB from the host computer, whereas the four servomotors are powered separately at 6 VDC (up to 1 A) using a Voltcraft SNG-1000-OC.
-During experiments, the ESP32 handled sensing and motor control while communicating over serial with a CHAI3D simulation \cite{conti2003chai} running on the host computer, which computes interactions with virtual objects.
+The control system is implemented on an ESP32 DEVKITV1 embedded in the Main Hub, which drives the servomotors and acquires sensor data.
+Position sensing is provided by seven AS5600 encoders and buffered servomotor potentiometers, while hand orientation is tracked using a 9-DOF IMU (Adafruit BNO055).
+The system does not include force sensors, and all control algorithms rely exclusively on position measurements from the encoders and servomotor potentiometers.
+Electronics are powered via USB from the host computer, whereas the four servomotors are powered separately at 6 VDC (up to 1 A) using a Voltcraft SNG-1000-OC.
+During experiments, the ESP32 communicates over serial with a CHAI3D simulation \cite{conti2003chai} running on the host computer, which performs digit calibration, computes interactions with virtual objects, and provides position-based feedback commands.
 Further details are presented in the next section.